dev-kaycee/code-reviwer/README.md

 By automating the code review process, teams can save time and ensure that their code is of high quality.
 The integration with Dropbox also allows team members to access the code changes and review reports from anywhere, making it easier to collaborate on code review.

 Overall, Code Review Automation can help software development teams to improve their code quality and streamline their code review process, ultimately leading to more efficient and effective software development.

+# Configurations
+### config.ymal
+The YAML configuration file contains settings for integrating with  Dropbox and GitHub.
+The dropbox section specifies a single setting called token that should contain the access token for accessing a Dropbox account or API.
+The github section specifies two settings: token, which should contain the access token for accessing a GitHub account or API, and repository, which should specify the name of the repository on GitHub where files will be uploaded.

+#### working_directory
+specify the directory on the local machine where files are stored before being uploaded to Dropbox and GitHub
+#### test_directory
+specify a separate directory where test files can be stored before being uploaded to Dropbox and GitHub.